andresdotfelipe/sharedops-backend/README.md

 2. Run `npm install` if your using [**npm**](https://www.npmjs.com/) or `yarn install` if your using [**yarn**](https://yarnpkg.com/) instead.

-3. Create a `.env` file in the root directory with the next variables:
+3. Create a `.env` file in the root directory with the next environment variables:
 ```
-DB_HOST=localhost
-DB_NAME=sharedops
+MONGODB_URI=mongodb://localhost/sharedops
 TOKEN_KEY="Token-Auth"
 ```